oluyalireuben/MathMinds-Game/README.md

 User has 30 seconds timer running, user has to solve maximum problems in 30 seconds.
 The score is recorded.  <br>
 User can re-do the quiz again or Exit the App. <br>

-Difficulty levels to be added (Easy, Medium and Hard levels)
+Difficulty levels to be added

 ## App Features